Temporal Cascading of Planning and Control for Quadrotor MPC: Unique : The Temporal Cascading MPC Formulation

-We require the acceleration~$a$ in~\eqref{eq:trans_3_pre} and~\eqref{eq:trans_3}, respectively, to be nonzero at the transition.
-Fortunately, we already defined a minimum acceleration for the low-fidelity model in~\eqref{eq:f_constraint_2}, which mitigates this numerical problem.
-Additionally, the jerk related constraint~\eqref{eq:trans_3} can be interpreted as a constraint to the preceding jerk control before the initial transition state~$\lf{x}_0$ thus it is not required for feasibility of the quadrotor model.
+We require $\|a+g\|>0$ in~\eqref{eq:trans_3_pre} and~\eqref{eq:trans_3}.
+This follows from the positive lower collective-thrust bound in~\eqref{eq:th_constraint_pm}.
+Additionally, the jerk-related constraint~\eqref{eq:trans_3} can be interpreted as a constraint to the preceding jerk control before the initial transition state~$\lf{x}_0$, thus it is not required for the feasibility of the quadrotor model.
 Finally, we summarize the relevant coupling conditions of~\eqref{eq:trans_1} and \eqref{eq:trans_2} by